 Balance your meals

 Foods should be partnered together for taste, enjoyment but also to reduce a glycemic rise.
-For example, combining carbohydrates with protein (salad and fish, rice and chicken), and fruit with fat (pear with nuts, banana and yogurt).
+For example, combining carbohydrates with protein (salad and fish, rice and tofu), and fruit with fat (pear with nuts, banana and yogurt).
 These combinations allow sugars to be released slowly, instead of all at once.

 Eat small frequent meals

 Eat smaller portions more frequently.
 Take the food you might normally eat in three meals and divide it into six, evenly spaced throughout the day.
 This can reduce digestive stress, and allow your meal to digest more easily, as well as keeping your blood sugar from having wide fluctuations throughout the day.

 Be active every day